James B. Conant: Cold War

-Conant's experience with the Manhattan Project convinced him that the public needed a better understanding of science, and he moved to revitalize the history and philosophy of science program at Harvard.
+Conant's experience with the Manhattan Project convinced him that the public needed a better understanding of science, and he moved to expand the nascent history and philosophy of science program at Harvard.
 He took the lead personally by teaching a new undergraduate course, Natural Science 4, "On Understanding Science".
 His course notes became the basis for a book of the same name, published in 1948.
 In 1952, he began teaching another undergraduate course, Philosophy 150, "A Philosophy of Science".
 In his teachings and writing on the philosophy of science, he drew heavily on those of his Harvard colleague Willard Van Orman Quine.
 Conant contributed four chapters to the 1957 Harvard Case Histories in Experimental Science, including an account of the overthrow of the phlogiston theory.
 In 1951, he published Science and Common Sense, in which he attempted to explain the ways of scientists to laymen.
 Conant's ideas about scientific progress would come under attack by his own protégés, notably Thomas Kuhn in The Structure of Scientific Revolutions.
 Conant commented on Kuhn's manuscript in draft form.

-High Commissioner
+Allied High Commissioner

-In April 1951 Conant had been approached by the Secretary of State, Dean Acheson, about replacing John J. McCloy as United States High Commissioner for Germany, but had declined.
-However, after Eisenhower was elected president in 1952, Conant was again offered the job by the new Secretary of State, John Foster Dulles, and this time he accepted.
+In April 1951, Conant was approached by U.S. Secretary of State Dean Acheson about replacing John J. McCloy as United States High Commissioner for Germany, but he declined.
+However, after Dwight Eisenhower was elected president in 1952, Conant was again offered the job by the new Secretary of State, John Foster Dulles, and this time he accepted.
 At the Harvard Board of Overseers meeting on January 12, 1952, Conant announced that he would retire in September 1953 after twenty years at Harvard, having reached the pension age of sixty.

 In Germany, there were major issues to be decided.
 Germany was still occupied by the Soviet Union, the United States, Great Britain and France.
 Dealing with the wartime allies was a major task for the high commissioner.
 West Germany, made up of the zones occupied by the three western powers, had been granted control of its own affairs, except for defense and foreign policy, in 1949.
 While most Germans wanted a neutral and reunited Germany, the Eisenhower administration sought to reduce its defense spending by rearming Germany and replacing American troops with Germans.
 Meanwhile, the House Un-American Activities Committee slammed Conant's staff as communist sympathizers and called for books by communist authors held in United States Information Agency (USIA) libraries in Germany to be burned.